Tenerife - Do & See

 Carnivals and Festivals

-Through the year Tenerife celebrate a lot of festivals most of them in connection with important religious dates.
+Throughout the year Tenerife celebrate a lot of festivals most of them in connection with important religious dates.
 The most important and famous one is the well-visited carnival.
-It lasts for more than three weeks during February and March and during this time there are a lot of happenings with dancing, music and amazing costumes.
-The main celebrations take place in Santa Cruz de Tenerife but wherever you are on the island you will notice the festivities.
+It lasts for more than three weeks during February and March.
+During this time there are a lot of happenings with dancing, music and amazing costumes.
+The main celebrations take place in Santa Cruz but wherever you are on the island you will notice the festivities.

-This Asian inspired waterpark on the south of Tenerife offers something for everyone, either you are young or old or feeling for an adventure or want to relax.
+This Asian inspired waterpark on the south of Tenerife offers something for everyone, either you are young, old, feel for an adventure or just want to relax.
 There are rides that will give you an adrenaline rush and a calm golden beach with a stunning view.
 If you feel like trying how to surf there is also a surf school and a spectacular swimming pool in which artificial waves of up to three metres can be made.